MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-The total code coverage of code is 42%, which is quite far from 100% coverage.
-However, as mentioned above the most critical parts of our pipeline is tested in the scripts.
+The total code coverage of our code is 42%, which is far from 100% coverage.
+However, even if code coverage were close to 100%, it would not guarantee the absence of errors.
+Comprehensive tests can ensure critical functionality but cannot account for all edge cases or potential unforeseen issues, making it essential to complement testing with other validation practices (as code review in Github).

 ### Question 9

 > **Did you workflow include using branches and pull requests?
 If yes, explain how.
 If not, explain how branches and**